jaimebv/EDF-Port-FreeRTOS/README.md

 # EDF-Port-FreeRTOS

+Hello!
+You have arrived at the "clean" repository of the EDF-FreeRTOS porting.
+I have implemented this as a personal project and hope you find it useful

 # 🚀 Bringing EDF Scheduling to FreeRTOS 🚀

-*FreeRTOS ships with a rock-solid fixed-priority scheduler,  you need a dynamic, optimal policy like Earliest Deadline First (EDF)!
+*FreeRTOS ships with a rock-solid fixed-priority scheduler;  you need a dynamic, optimal policy like Earliest Deadline First (EDF)!
 In this guide, we'll walk through how to retrofit EDF into FreeRTOS on an ESP32 (NodeMCU) using the ESP-IDF framework in PlatformIO.
 Sit back, grab a ☕, and let’s dive in!*

-*📑 Note: This implementation should also work for other boards as we keep it abstract from the port.
+*📑 Note: This implementation should also work for other boards, as we keep it abstract from the port.
 Thus, go ahead and give it a try if you need it.*

 ---
 ---

-## 🔍 A quick glimse into FreeRTOS
+## 🔍 A quick glimpse into FreeRTOS

-🚦 If you have already a deep understanding of FreeRTOS, you can directly jump to the next section!🚦
+🚦 If you already deeply understand FreeRTOS, you can directly jump to the next section!🚦

-FreeRTOS is designed to work in embedded environments, thus aiming to minimize the memory usage while being suitable for low clock frequency microcontrollers.
-The FreeRTOS minimum kernel consists of only three source files, for less than 9000 line of code.
+FreeRTOS is designed to work in embedded environments, thus aiming to minimize memory usage while being suitable for low-clock-frequency microcontrollers.
+The FreeRTOS minimum kernel consists of only three source files, for less than 9,000 lines of code.

 At its heart, the kernel splits into:
 - A **hardware-dependent layer** (per architecture)